MaikelTalts/Filebrowser/readme.md

 ## Installation guide
 Run the following installation steps
-If you already have Xampp, composer and git on your computer then head straight to **4.0**
+If you already have Xampp, composer and git on your computer then head straight to step **4.0**

 ### 1.0 [Xampp](https://www.apachefriends.org/index.html)
 You need MySQL-database to use filebrowser, you can get one from [here](https://www.apachefriends.org/index.html).